campa-consortium/pals/source/element-parameters.md

 an element with independent horizontal and vertical steerings while {math}`T` can be used to represent rotational errors.

-The components of `BMultipoleP` for specifying a multipolar field of order `N` is:
+The components of `MagneticMultipoleP` for specifying a multipolar field of order `N` is:
 ```{code} yaml
 tiltN     - Tilt
 BnN       - Normal component